Caffa/Obsidian-Current-Folder-Note-Display-Plugin/README.md

 - Create an "about-characters" or "about-settings" file to keep track of your world-building
 - Use headings within your chapters for easy navigation via the outline feature

+## ☕ Support This Project

+If you find Current Folder Notes Pane useful on your writing journey, I'd truly appreciate your support.
+Please consider buying me a coffee on [Ko-fi](https://ko-fi.com/pamelawang_mwahacookie) — your contribution helps me keep making tools that make your creative life easier.

+Thank you for being a part of this adventure.
+Happy writing and organizing your brilliant ideas!

 ## ❓ Questions or Feedback?

 Love the plugin?
 Found a bug?
 Have a feature request?
 Feel free to reach out!